splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

 Default configuration
 ----------------------------------------------------

-:new-page:`agent_config.yaml <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/agent_config.yaml>` is the starting configuration for most environments.
+:ref:`otel-default-configuration` is the starting configuration for most environments.
 This is the default configuration file for the Linux (Debian/RPM) and Windows Installer collector packages.

 Full configuration (Linux)
 ----------------------------------------------------